 |Exclusive direct only deals||Limited choice of mortgage products|

-You can arrange your mortgage with your bank or building society directly and this is a route that many people go down.
-However, contrary to popular belief, applying for a mortgage with your usual bank or building society isn't necessarily the best option.
+You can arrange your mortgage with your bank or building society directly.
+But applying for a mortgage with your usual bank isn't always the best option.

 There are three different classes of mortgage brokers regulated by the Financial Conduct Authority (FCA) and each differs on the range of deals they are able to access and consequently, the scope of advice they are able to offer.

 Tied mortgage brokers — Offer mortgage products available from a single lender.